 There isn’t much room for surprises during the trials, as you’ll go into them with a general idea of who committed the murder ahead of time, but the game does keep a few aces up it’s sleeve and reveals them at the most optimistic moments.
 More than one occasion, my quiet morning commute was interrupted, as I found myself gasping loudly or giving off an audible “are you kidding me?”

 Completing the narrative in Danganronpa, gives you the opportunity to play the game without having to worry about pesky murders.
 This new mode, allows you to interact with all of the characters, which was only a side-note in the main mode between murders.
 I had a good time getting to know some of the characters that I never spoke to during the main game and learning their backstory without seeing them covered in blood the next day.
 Many of the trophies In the game are tied to your interaction with the other students in the School Life mode.

 Danganronpa should be played by anyone looking for a different style of game for the PlayStation Vita.
 Investigating the different murders can be grueling at times due to the inconsistent pacing, as you fail to click on the one spot in the room the game wants you too, or you fail to realize you only spoke to a character once instead of twice.
 The trial gameplay mechanics can be confusing at times, but can be passed by trial and error if you become stuck.

-Note: The Danganronpa: Trigger Happy Havoc review was written based on the PS Vita version of the game.
+Note: The Danganronpa: Trigger Happy Havoc review was written based on the Vita version of the game provided for review.